 Just about every Boulder brewery we can think of has a patio — cold beers and sunshine just seem to go together.
 A few notable options include the back deck of Sanitas Brewing, where several long picnic tables and yard games tempt guests to while away entire afternoons.
 West Flanders enjoys a central Pearl Street location, perfect for people-watching (see more below) and sampling a dozen or so beers on tap.
 Twisted Pine’s vine-draped wooden deck is a great tucked-away option in East Boulder, not too far from Fate Brewing’s sprawling, high-energy patio that’s always abuzz.
 In South Boulder, Southern Sun is a neighborhood go-to that’s close to the foothills and several hiking trails and stocked with board games and books.
 Avery Brewing, in Boulder's Gunbarrel neighborhood, has a popular, sun-drenched patio off the side of its state-of-the-art brewing facility, and the food is excellent.
 Click here to see more Boulder breweries and scroll down to the "Outdoor Patio" section for more options!

 Rooftop restaurants and bars in Boulder are especially cherished because they are relatively rare and, because of the city’s building height restrictions, the views are almost always breathtaking.
-Downtown, try Corrida's fine Spanish cuisine paired with unbelievable Flatirons views (named in Jetsetter's best places to drink with a view); relax at the Rio Grande for margaritas the size of your head (there’s a per-person limit of three!); opt for West End Tavern’s prized Flatirons views, burgers and whiskey; or kick back on the Lazy Dog’s Sports Bar & Grill rooftop for laid-back pub fare and televised sports games.
+Downtown, try Corrida's fine Spanish cuisine paired with unbelievable Flatirons views (named in Jetsetter's best places to drink with a view); relax at the Rio Grande for margaritas the size of your head (there’s a per-person limit of three!); experience West End Tavern’s prized mountain views, burgers and whiskey; or kick back on the Lazy Dog’s Sports Bar & Grill rooftop for laid-back pub fare and televised sports games.
 In Gunbarrel, the rooftop at Element Bistro is expansive and unfettered, taking in a vast panorama of the Front Range.